DASDAE/dascore/docs/markdown/contributing.md

 pytest tests --cov fios --cov-report term-missing
 ```

-## Contributing to the documentation

-The documentation is primarily done in markdown but easily converted to jupyter notebooks using
-[jupytext](https://github.com/mwouts/jupytext).
-Feel free to make changes to the markdown then
-build with the following steps:
+## Writing Tests

+Tests should go into the Tests/ folder, which mirrors the structure of the main package.

+In general, tests should be grouped together in classes.
+Fixtures go as close as
+possible to the test(s) that need them, going from class, module, and conftest fixtures.
+Checkout the pytest documentation for a [review on fixtures](https://docs.pytest.org/en/6.2.x/fixture.html)
+(and why to use them).

 ## Building the documentation

 The documentation can be built using the script called "make_docs.py" in the scripts directory.
 If you have followed the instructions above all the required dependencies should be installed.
-You will also need to install pandoc using conda or your OS' package manager.
+You will also need to install `pandoc` using conda or the [offical installation](https://pandoc.org/installing.html).

 <!--pytest-codeblocks:skip-->
 ```bash